-You may not have considered adding a beneficiary to your bank account, but doing so can help you to protect the money in your account, and ensure that it’s passed on to the appropriate person after your death.
+You may not have considered adding a beneficiary to your bank account, but doing so can help you to protect the money in your account and ensure that it’s passed on to the appropriate person after your death.

 Checking and savings accounts, as well as certificates of deposit (CDs), can have beneficiaries associated with them.
 Naming a beneficiary to your accounts clearly defines who gets the money once you are deceased.
-Without a named beneficiary, any bank accounts you have will go into probate court after your death, where the court will decide who your money should be transferred to.
+Without a named beneficiary, any bank accounts you have will have to go into probate court after your death, where the court will decide who your money should be transferred to.
 Probate can be a long, drawn-out process, and can also be expensive for your loved ones.

 One way to avoid probate is for you to decide in advance who should receive the funds in your account after your death.
 This is referred to as naming a “payable-on-death”, or POD, beneficiary to your account.

 Most financial institutions, including Bank5 Connect, will add a beneficiary to your account for free.
 Your Bank5 Connect account can only have one beneficiary listed, and that beneficiary must be a person, not an organization.